dancout/openai_tool_flow/docs/round_21/REQUESTED_UPDATES.md

     - The intention is not to create an entirely new pipeline for image edits, but rather for image edits to be another option within the existing pipeline
         - With this being said, there will likely need to be some new pieces put in place to support image edits, and that is alright.
             - Be sure to create an ADR document explictily explaining any changes or new piepline features you add for supporting image edits
+- [ ] You likely will need to update the process of determining if a step is meant for image generation, image edits, or chat completions to be more sophisticated than simply looking at the model used
+    - For context, solely based on dall-e-2, how would you know that the steps intention is for image generation vs image editing?
+    - It may be a good idea to consider making factory methods at the StepDefinition, or ToolCallStep, or ToolInput layer (I'm not sure which one, so please investigate).
+The thought there is that we can then have some parameter on the object that specifies which of the 3 types of tool call requests we are dealing with, but the factory method removes the possibility of a user making a mistake when building the object.
+The factory methods would be intended to make the actual constructor private (probably) and only expose chat, imageGen, or imageEdit options.
 - [ ] Update the image_usage.dart file so that we are creating an image and then the second step should be running an edit on it

 #### Do this last